arrowheadapps/strapi-connector-firestore/README.md

 ### Collection flattening

 You can choose to "flatten" a collection of Firestore documents down to fields within a single Firestore document.
-Considering that Firestore charges for document read and write operations, you may choose to flatten a collection to reduce usage costs and/or improve performance, however it may increase bandwidth costs as the collection will always be retrieved in it's entirety.
+Considering that Firestore charges for document read and write operations, you may choose to flatten a collection to reduce usage costs, however it imposes collection size limits and may introduce contention.

 Flattening may be especially beneficial for collections that are often counted or queried in their entirety anyway.
-It will cost a single read to retrieve the entire flattened collection, but with increased bandwidth usage.
+It will cost a single read to retrieve the entire flattened collection.
 If a collection is normally only queried one document at a time, then that would only have resulted in a single in the first place.

 Flattening also enables search and other query types that are not natively supported in Firestore.